WillemReynvaan/Re12Opdr3/README.md

 "image" plus the extension and the rest of the URL can randomly change on every page.
 It is too difficult to check that the image is the one we uploaded, also because it is resized.
-Reason: A profile picture with every comment can give a nice overview of a conversation.
+Reason: A profile picture with every comment can give a nice overview of a conversation, and lighthouse should support normal image types.

 Add milestone: This test checks whether it is possible to create a new milestone and then add that exact milestone to an issue.
 Both the name and